Earthdata Search | Panoply | Giovanni | Worldview | AppEEARS | MODIS/VIIRS Subsetting Tools Suite

 MODIS/VIIRS Subsetting Tools Suite

-ORNL DAAC also has several MODIS and VIIRS Subset Tools for subsetting data.
+NASA's Oak Ridge National Laboratory DAAC (ORNL DAAC) has several MODIS and VIIRS Subset Tools:

-- With the Global Subset Tool, you can request a subset for any location on earth, provided as GeoTIFF and in text format, including interactive time-series plots and more.
+• The Global Subset Tool enables users to request a subset for any location on Earth, provided as GeoTIFF and in text format, including interactive time-series plots and more.
 Users specify a site by entering the site's geographic coordinates and the area surrounding that site, from one pixel up to 201 x 201 km.
-From the available datasets, you can specify a date and then select from MODIS Sinusoidal Projection or Geographic Lat/Long.
-You will need to register for an Earthdata Login to request data.
+From the available datasets, users can specify a date and then select from MODIS Sinusoidal Projection or Geographic Lat/Long.
+Note: An Earthdata Login is required to request data.

-- With the Fixed Subsets Tool, you can download pre-processed subsets for 3000+ field and flux tower sites for validation of models and remote sensing products.
+• The Fixed Subsets Tool enables users download pre-processed subsets for more than 3,000 field and flux tower sites for validation of models and remote sensing products.
 The goal of the Fixed Sites Subsets Tool is to prepare summaries of selected data products for the community to characterize field sites.
 It includes sites from networks such as National Ecological Observatory Network, Forest Global Earth Observatory network, Phenology Camera network, and Long Term Ecological Research Network that are of relevance to the biodiversity community.

-- With the Web Service, you can retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
+• The Web Service enables users to retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
 Web service client and libraries are available in multiple programming languages, allowing integration of subsets into users' workflow.